-Until 2021, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
-The funding ratio reversed that trend in 2021 and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.
-The 2022 funded ratio on an actuarial basis increased again, despite poor investment returns, liability losses, and assumption changes, as the State continued to contribute the full Statutory contribution amount.
+Until 2021, the funded ratio had been decreasing over time due to decreases in the discount rate and because the State had not been making the full Statutory contribution.
+The funded ratio reversed that trend in 2021 and increased due to higher-than-expected asset returns and State contributions in excess of the Statutory contribution amount.
+The funded ratio on an actuarial basis increased again in 2022 and 2023, despite asset losses, as the State continued to contribute the full Statutory contribution amount.